Commercial Code Development

 ASHRAE and the ICC also produce Green Building Codes following similar processes and promoting higher efficiency levels than minimum code requirements.

 Support and Analysis

-DOE reviews both the IECC and Standard 90.1 for additional opportunities to save energy, then prepares and submits proposed changes with supporting documentation for consideration.
-DOE maintains membership on the Standard 90.1 Standing Standards Project Committee and provides support through each of its five subcommittees.
+DOE reviews both the IECC and Standard 90.1 for opportunities to save energy, then prepares and submits proposed changes with supporting documentation for consideration.
+DOE maintains membership on the Standard 90.1 Standing Standards Project Committee (SSPC 90.1) and provides support through each of its five subcommittees.
 For the IECC, DOE develops and submits proposed changes, and supports those proposals through the public hearing process.
 Pursuant to those activities, newer editions of both Standard 90.1 and the IECC provide criteria fostering increased energy efficiency in commercial buildings.
 More information on these processes may be found by visiting the ASHRAE or ICC websites.